-Assistant Professor of Radiology, Department of Radiology, Poursina Hospital, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran
+1 Assistant Professor of Radiology, Department of Radiology, Poursina Hospital, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran.

-Resident of Radiology, Reproductive Health Research Center, Student Research Committee, Guilan University of Medical Sciences, Rasht, Iran
+2 Resident of Radiology, Reproductive Health Research Center, Student Research Committee, Guilan University of Medical Sciences, Rasht, Iran.

-Materials and Methods: In this prospective cohort study, we investigated 102 women with singleton pregnancy between August 2017 to June 2018.
+Materials and Methods: In this prospective cohort study, 102 women were investigated in 18-23 weeks and PAPP-A level at the gestational age in 11-14 weeks with a singleton pregnancy who referred to Al-Zahra Hospital, Rasht, Iran, between 2017 and 2018.
 Serum PAPP-A of pregnant women was measured in the first trimester of pregnancy.
-Patients who had PAPP-A ≤ 0.5 Multiple of the Median (MOM (were dedicated to exposed group and others to non-exposed group.
-Placental thickness and size were assessed during second trimester by ultrasound examination and described as abnormal high thickness if the thickness was > 4 cm or more than 50% of placental length and abnormally small size when the maximum length was < 10 cm.
-Placental thickness and size of the two groups were compared using the Mann-Whitney u test.
+Patients who had PAPP-A ≤ 0.5 Multiple of the Median (MOM (were dedicated to an exposed group and others to a non-exposed group.
+Placental thickness and size were assessed during the second trimester by ultrasound examination and described as abnormal high thickness if the thickness was > 4 cm or more than 50% of the placental length and abnormally small size when the maximum length was < 10 cm.
+Then, placental thickness and size were compared between the two groups.